-Based on the type of disciplinary conduct and strength of the evidence, the Building Services Board or Plumbers Licensing Board may make an allegation to the State Administrative Tribunal concerning the conduct of a building service provider or licensed plumber.
-In the most serious of cases the registration or licence may be cancelled and fines up to $25,000 imposed.
+Based on the type of disciplinary conduct and strength of the evidence, the Building Services Board may impose penalties itself or may make an allegation to the State Administrative Tribunal concerning the conduct of a building service provider or approved owner-builder.
+In the most serious of cases the registration or approval may be cancelled.
+Fines of up to $25,000 may also be imposed.

 Compliance and enforcement policy